polyjitter/Sonic-Generations-Mod-Loader/README.md

-# Sonic Lost World Mod Loader
+# Sonic Generations Mod Loader
-A Mod Loader for Sonic Lost World on the PC! :D Currently a WIP.
+A mod loader for Sonic Generations on the PC!
+This is a modification of [SLW Mod Loader](https://github.com/Radfordhound/SLW-Mod-Loader).

+Please note that once SLW Mod Loader has functionality for Sonic Generations, this repo will disappear forever!

 ##How do I use this?
-After [downloading the latest binary](https://github.com/Radfordhound/SLW-Mod-Loader/releases/latest), simply make a "mods" folder within your Sonic Lost World installation directory, then place a bunch of folders inside said mods directory (one for each mod) each containing all the modified files you'd like the game to load.
+After [downloading the latest binary](https://github.com/GoldtexTwitch/Sonic-Generations-Mod-Loader/releases/latest), simply make a "mods" folder within your Sonic Generations installation directory, then place a bunch of folders inside said mods directory (one for each mod) each containing all the modified files you'd like the game to load.
 Then, just fire up the mod loader (SLWModLoader.exe), check the checkbox(es) next to the mods you'd like to use in-game, and click "Play!"

 ###Mod installation tutorial by "Mac" (made for 1.4 but still applies to later revisions):